“Knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me.”

 Every Christian has the expectation of eternal life.

-No matter how sorry a life we might have lived as a Christian, every Christian has the prospect of eternity before him or her.
+No matter how sorry we might have lived as Christians, every believer has the prospect of eternity before them.
 No Christian will ever face condemnation,

 Ro 8:1, “There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.”